 Mild elbow pain will heal on its own with self-care treatment like rest, ice, and compression.
 For more intense pain, we recommend physical therapy and chiropractic care treatment to relieve pain, improve arm stability, and restore elbow function for good.
 Elbow stretches and exercises are tailored to each patient’s individual condition.
 Steroid injections or surgery may be needed in more severe cases.

-Dr. Nemirovsky uses the following treatments to restore elbow function:
+Dr. Miro uses the following treatments to restore elbow function:

 - Active Release Technique® (ART)